 Back to top

 Any one of the above specializations can be enhanced by adding a special focus on Eco-Entrepreneurship (Eco-E), a joint initiative between the Bren School and the Technology Management Program of the College of Engineering.
 Eco-E students pursue additional coursework and activities that provide them with skills and support to launch new ventures, products, and technologies that address society's environmental and resource problems.
-Find out more about the Eco-Entrepreneurship focus.
+Find out more about Eco-E.

 Back to top

 Any one of the above specializations can be enhanced by adding a special focus on Strategic Environmental Communication and Media (Comm), a joint initiative between the Bren School and UCSB Carsey-Wolf Center.
 Students in this focus pursue additional coursework to learn how to communicate effectively and strategically around environmental issues.
 Click here to find out more about the Comm focus.

-Serving as the masters thesis, the three-quarter, 12-unit Group Project begins during the spring quarter of the first year of study and is capped by a final oral and poster presentation to the Bren community, project stakeholders, and local professionals.
+Serving as the masters thesis, the four-quarter, 14-unit Group Project begins during the spring quarter of the first year of study and is capped by a final oral and poster presentation to the Bren community, project stakeholders, and local professionals.

 Proposals for Group Projects are submitted by various agencies and companies having a local, statewide, nationwide, or even international presence.
 A selection committee comprising Bren students, faculty, and staff chooses the projects that best reflect current problems in environmental policy or management, for which effective solutions require rigorous scientific investigation and analysis within a policy or management context.

 Each Group Project has three to six students and a faculty advisor.
 Students in each group work with their faculty advisor, the projects stakeholders, and other professionals to tackle the environmental problem.
 Groups must then defend their project, submit a final report and policy brief, prepare a poster, and complete a final public presentation.
 (Please see the Group Project Guidelines for detailed information).

 The Group Project experience provides Bren MESM students with real-world training unequaled at any comparable school, and unparalleled preparation as leaders capable of solving the complex environmental problems of the 21st century.
 For many graduates, the Group Project experience is a key factor in being selected for their current jobs.